MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/key-vault.md

 [Azure Key Vault](/azure/key-vault/) is Azure's storage and management system for cryptographic keys, secrets, and certificate management.
 The Python SDK API for Key Vault is split between client libraries and management libraries.

-Use the client library to:
+Use the following client libraries to:
-- Access, update, or delete items stored in an Azure Key Vault
-- Get metadata for stored certificates
-- Verify signatures against symmetric keys in Key Vault
+- Create, store, and control access to the keys used to encrypt your data (azure-keyvault-keys)
+- Securely store and control access to tokens, passwords, certificates, API keys, and other secrets (azure-keyvault-secrets)

 Use the management library to:
 - Create, update, or delete new Key Vault stores